 How To Talk Comedy Writer – Updated

 Comedy writers often come up with little pieces of terminology, most of which never get circulated beyond a small group of people.
 So I’m gathering as many as I can in one glossary so we can all share them.
-The newest entries are at the top – the most recent updates are 22nd April 2017.
-If you’re a comedy writer and you’ve got a good one, please email me on email@example.com or tweet me on @andyrileyish…I want this list to keep growing.
+The newest entries are at the top – the most recent update is 18th April 2018.
+If you’re a comedy writer and you’ve got a good one, please email me on firstname.lastname@example.org or tweet me on @andyrileyish…I want this list to keep growing.